Maze Builder Docs 6.7.5

 |

 Create and customize mazes on multiple platforms and languages.
-Below is an example of the string generated from the command-line interface example.
+An example of an output string generated from the command-line interface is shown here:

-The library provides multiple export formats like Wavefront object, PNG and JPEG images, JSON, and plain text or stdout.
+The library provides multiple output formats like Wavefront object, PNG and JPEG images, JSON, and plain text or stdout.

 Run the binary_tree